Terms and Conditions

 How I restore my radios

-I have been an electronics technician for over 40 years.
+I have been an electronics technician for over 50 years.
 I hold a Federal Communications Commission radiotelephone service license.
 I perform all of the work, so you only have one person to deal with if problems occur.
 Problems rarely occur because of the procedures I use in restoration.
 With few exceptions, I replace all wax/paper and filter capacitors with new modern ones.
 Resistors and tubes are also checked and replaced if out of spec.
-This is followed with proper tuneup and alignment so all stations appear on the dial as near as possible to where they should be.
+Unlike most restorers, I do not ship radios with tubes that just barely make it into the “good” range.
+I never install a tube that doesn't test 70% of new value.
+All of my restorations are followed with proper tuneup and alignment so all stations appear on the dial as near as possible to where they should be.
 Speakers are re-coned if needed.
-I strive to make the radio inside look as good as possible within the framework of radio value.
-Stripping and refinishing the metal chassis is extremely expensive and time consuming and I usually do not do it.
-If a customer wants this service, I will provide it at a fairly significant increase in cost.
-I take pictures of the restored electronics and am happy to provide them.

 As for cabinetry, I usually refinish the cabinets.
-When I do, I use proper sealers and tinted nitrocellulose lacquer, same as was done originally.
+When I do, I use proper sealers and lacquers, same as was done originally.
 I will re-veneer cabinets if the original veneer is too damaged to restore.
 I do my best to estimate the color of the original finish and match it as best I can.
 (The buyer should understand that it is not possible to know exactly what the color of an 80 year old radio was at time of manufacture. ) I do my best to get accurate color rendering of my sale photos, but the customer should be aware that the appearance of color varies quite a bit with the type of lighting.
 I will never use polyurethane or other modern finishes.
+Most of my radios will have between 12 and 18 coats of lacquer and 2 sanding operations for a nice, slick finish.
 This kind of attention to detail will cause my prices to be a bit higher, but you get what you pay for.
-These days a lot of people try to pass off dings, scratches, and deteriorated finish as "character."
+These days a lot of people try to pass off dings, scratches, wood grain, and deteriorated finish as "character."
 I call it "damage" and I want my radios to look as near to new as possible, within the constraints of the value of the radio.
 I'm honestly doing this because I want to save as many of these amazing pieces of American history as I can, so they can bring enjoyment to their new owners just as they did for their original purchasers (and also to keep myself out of the bars).

 Aux cable input

-I do not install Auxiliary Input jacks as part of a restoration.
+I do not install Auxiliary cables as part of a restoration.
 Some people want their sets to be absolutely original.
-I will install an aux input at buyer's request, for an additional charge, which will vary.
+I will install an aux cable at buyer's request, for an additional charge, which will vary.
 This is a fairly easy procedure for some sets and very difficult for others.
 If you have several sets, I believe it is much more prudent to purchase one of the many RF transmitters available on the market that can broadcast to any number of sets you have.
+I also have available FM converters and Bluetooth receivers.
+These are a bit expensive, require the addition of a lot of extra parts and wiring, and a lot of extra labor.
+If you are interested in one of these options, let me know.
+I will pull a schematic for the set you are interested in, determine if it can be done and give you an estimate.

 Go back to Mike's Attic